dpiponi/Stellarator/README.md

 2. This was a great secondary source with subtle details: http://www.atarihq.com/danb/files/TIA_HW_Notes.txt
 3. I've used Stella as my reference "hardware".
 I've had tiny peeks at Stella's source but I don't want to do that too much as it removes some of the fun :-) (http://stella.sourceforge.net)
+4. 6502test.hex was assembled from the amazing functional test at https://github.com/Klaus2m5/6502_65C02_functional_tests

 Playable Games
 --------------